 - CityLink celebrated the 30th Anniversary of the Stuff-A-Bus food drive to benefit the Peoria Friendship House of Christian Service in 2017.
 More than 10 tons of donations were collected on the classic 1975 CityLink bus during the 30th Anniversary Celebration.

-- New bus camera surveillance equipment will be installed to update the current camera surveillance system to high definition cameras for increased passenger and operator safety.
+- New bus camera surveillance equipment was installed to update the camera surveillance system to high definition cameras for increased passenger and operator safety.

 - Plans to implement new technology on the buses including:

 - Automatic Vehicle Location (AVL) Software – provides the customer with real-time information on the location of vehicles so they will be able to see when they will be arriving at their intended stop;

 - Automatic Voice Annunciation (AVA) Software – verbally and digitally announces the next stop and offers a rolling digital sign telling the upcoming stop;

 - Automatic Passenger Counters (APC) Software – has the ability to improve the accuracy and reliability of tracking transit ridership.

 - GPMTD will receive assistance from IDOT through the Statewide Planning & Research Program for a Comprehensive Operational Analysis.